Find the Right Health Coverage for You & Your Family!

 - Point of Service (POS): A type of plan where you pay less if you use doctors, hospitals, and other health care providers that belong to the plan’s network.
 POS plans require you to get a referral from your primary care doctor in order to see a specialist.

 Beyond that, you might also be aware of Affordable Care Act (ACA) and Short-Term health insurance plans.
 ACA plans are generally the same plans mentioned above except that they are available through your state's health insurance marketplace, where a subsidy may be provided for those who qualify.
-On the other hand, since you can only enroll in these health insurance plans if you have a qualifying event (get married, moved states, etc.), you can use Short-Term plans until the next Open Enrollment Period (where everyone can buy health insurance, usually at the end of the calendar year).
+On the other hand, since you can only enroll in these health insurance plans if you have a qualifying event (get married, moved states, etc.) during the year, you can use Short-Term plans until the next Open Enrollment Period (when everyone can buy health insurance, usually at the end of the calendar year).

-This is just a quick preview of US health insurance.
+This is just a quick preview of health insurance in the United States.
 As you can see, its pretty complicated and tough to navigate by yourself.
 We're here to help - we can refer you to a licensed health insurance agent.
 Tell them what you're looking for in your free consultation.
 In turn, they'll provide with you with options they have available and answer your questions.

 Call or send a request so we can connect you to a licensed insurance agent.
 You’ll receive a free call and free quotes.
 There’s no obligation - purchase when you’re ready!